jaimetur/PhotoMigrator/help/06-google-photos.md

 - **Explanation:**
   - The Tool connects to Google Photos and looks for equivalent album-name families that already exist in the cloud.
   - It uses the same album-family logic as `--consolidate-similar-albums`, so names such as `Album`, `Album_1`, `Album (2)`, `New_Album`, `New Album`, and `New_Album 1` are treated as the same family.
+  - Compatible date prefixes such as `2020 - Album` and `2020.06 -- Album` are merged with the most precise compatible date as keeper.
+Different years or conflicting month/day values remain separate.
+  - A truncated name is equivalent only when every candidate has the same dominant asset year.
+A plain name is never merged with a terminal `Shared`, `Share`, `Public`, `Público`, or truncated equivalent; two variants that both carry that suffix may be merged.
   - Assets from redundant variants are associated to the preferred keeper album directly in Google Photos without uploading new assets.
   - Google Photos does not support deleting albums through the public API, so the redundant album containers remain after the consolidation.
-  - If `--preview-album-actions` is set, the detected album families are listed and the tool asks for confirmation before applying the changes.
+  - `--preview-album-actions` lists every keeper and its merge candidates.
+With `--request-user-confirmation=true` (the default), the list is shown and the tool asks for confirmation before applying changes.
 - **Example of use:**
   ```bash
   ./PhotoMigrator.bin --client=google-photos --consolidate-albums-names --preview-album-actions